Metaverse Dualchain Network Architecture Hits Market Cap of $120,824.35 (DNA)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Metaverse Dualchain Network Architecture launched on September 9th, 2019.
+Metaverse Dualchain Network Architecture’s launch date was September 9th, 2019.
 Metaverse Dualchain Network Architecture’s total supply is 100,000,000,000 coins and its circulating supply is 20,143,656,744 coins.
+The official message board for Metaverse Dualchain Network Architecture is medium.com/metaverse-blockchain.
 The official website for Metaverse Dualchain Network Architecture is mvsdna.com.
-The official message board for Metaverse Dualchain Network Architecture is medium.com/metaverse-blockchain.
 Metaverse Dualchain Network Architecture’s official Twitter account is @mvsdna and its Facebook page is accessible here.

 DNA is Metaverse DNA’s native currency, which a digital asset that can be sent over the network easily, securely, and instantly.
 It is also an essential part of the blockchain ecosystem and will be used in Metaverse-based applications.”